What's an on-the-spot poem?

 Over the past few years, I’ve gotten to write over 20,000 poems from Maine to Mexico, kids age 5 to 95, even a few celebrities:

 Most I never see again, but a handful find their way back.

-While I never see most of my instant poems again, a handful find their way back via social media or email.
-I’ve learned some are tacked to bedroom walls for inspiration; tucked in a jacket pocket at a funeral for solace; kept in a car as a road trip companion.
+People have sent me stories & photos of poems tacked to bedroom walls for inspiration … tucked in a pocket for solace at a funeral … or kept in a car as a road trip companion.

-At the Farmers Market in West Seattle, Washington, two couples were near my table.
-A guy from couple #1 leaned in and whispered to me: “Our friends don’t know we’re pregnant; can you write a poem to tell them?”
-The best part was watching the other couple read the poem and yell, “No way!”
-Later, the couple posted this photo taken right after they’d all read the poem:
+At the West Seattle Farmers Market, two couples were nearby.
+Couple #1 leaned in & whispered: “Our friends don’t know we’re pregnant — can you write a poem to tell them?”
+The best part was watching the other couple read the poem and yell: “No way!!”

 “This was really incredible.
 And the poem was perfect – they wound up using it as their birth announcement on Facebook later in the day.” —James Frasca, poem requester

 ZOMBIES & MUSIC